astronomer/docs/software/cli-reference.md

 ## astro dev upgrade-check

-Runs a script that checks whether all files in your local Astro project are compatible with Airflow 2.0 by reviewing your DAG code, deployment-level configurations, and Environment Variables, as well as metadata from the Airflow database.
+Runs a script that checks whether all files in your local Astro project are compatible with Airflow 2.0 by reviewing your DAG code, deployment-level configurations, and environment variables, as well as metadata from the Airflow database.
 You must be on Airflow 1.10.14+ and in your Astro project directory to run this command.

 ### Usage